AI in EECS

-Artificial intelligence and machine learning are principal components of ICE research.
+Artificial intelligence and machine learning are principal components of EECS research.
 AI/ML research in each research group is summarized as follows.

 Intelligent Computing Systems